 A cost-plus contract has advantages and some drawbacks for both the contractor and project owner.
 Some of the advantages of a cost-plus contract include:

-- The contractor will not be able to reduce workmanship.
+- Contractor won't be able to reduce workmanship

-- It can focus on quality instead of cost.
+- Can focus on quality instead of cost

-- Present uncertainty to the project owners because the final cost cannot always be easily determined
+- Uncertainty for project owners as the final cost cannot always be easily determined

-- Require additional resources and management to reproduce and justify all related costs
+- Requires additional resources to reproduce and justify all related costs

 - Might lead to disputes when trying to recover construction-related expenses

 - Can lead to projects running longer than expected